abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 they have to do: sit there and wait.
 I can remember often being with Ajahn Chah sitting and waiting.
 That's what we all do for much of our practice.
-On one level, we might think, *I need to do something.* But if we reframe it, we're simply sitting and questing—sitting and watching our breath, sitting and waiting for the meal to happen, sitting up at our kuṭis on our own.
+On one level, we might think, *I need to do something.* But if we reframe it, we're simply sitting and questing---sitting and watching our breath, sitting and waiting for the meal to happen, sitting up at our kuṭis on our own.
 We can reframe how we hold these activities so that we are patient with the circumstances we're experiencing, rather